selaguardia/ProjectZero/README.md

 - tie the reduce timer to update html element for the progress bar --done
 - pets age --done
 - morph pet with age --done
-- move across screen while alive
+- move across screen while alive --done
-- style the game
+- style the game --done

 INCLUDED IN README --incomplete
 - explanation of what the project is and why you made it